gagneurlab/transmicron/README.md

 		--outputDir="Output"

 ```
+All paths are relative to root of the program (i.e. where snakefile is).
 If you want to use default parameters and data, you do not need to specify any additional parameters:
 * insertionFile: Please supply the filepath to the BED file containing the locations of your insertions.
 Do not specify if you want to run Transmicron on the testing dataset.
 * transposonSystem: Options: 1.
-PB [the default, PiggyBac] 2.
+PB [PiggyBac, default] 2.
 SB [Sleeping Beauty]
 * mutagenesisMethod: Which version of the mutagenesis model do you want to apply?
 Options:
-  * 1. "pretrained": the default; a pretrained version of the mutagenesis model on mESC insertions is used.
+  * 1. "pretrained": default option; a pretrained version of the mutagenesis model on mESC insertions is used.
   * 2. "retrain": the mutagenesis model is retrained on your data using our predefined features.
   * 3. "null": no mutagenesis model is applied, Transmicron contols only for the distribution of TA / TTAA nucleotides.
   * 4. filepath: please supply one or more filepaths to BED files containing feature information.
 The mutagenesis model is retrained using the distance of insertions to these features as input.
 * annotation: Please Specify the target annotation used to identify CIS.
-Options: 1. "genes" [the default] 2.
+Options: 1. "genes" [default] 2.
 "10kb", "20kb"...[any binlength] 3. filepath [specify a filepath to a BED file file custom features of interest, e.g. regulatory elementes]
 * snakemakeRule: Specify snakemake rule here
 * outputDir: Path to where the results of analysis will be written to.

 It is also possible to also invoke single workflows explicitly e.g. for defineMutagenesisFeatures with: